vonmillhausen/sf2000/README.md

 ---

 ## Version History
+- `20230622 - 1.20`: Added a note to the Game Boy Advance section about the newly discovered `gba_bios.bin` loading bug, and how to work around it (thanks `bnister`!)

 - `20230618 - 1.19`: Added a question to the FAQ regarding how to change the main menu shortcuts.

 - `20230617 - 1.18`: Added an FAQ.
 Added a section about the bootloader bug, along with steps for installing `bnister`'s patch.
 Added a link to `ignatzdraconis`'s Gitlab Repo.
 Some folks have updated their Discord handles to Discord's new naming convention, and those handles have been updated throughout.